DeekshithSN/cheatsheet/installtion_guide_ubuntu.md

  - sudo apt-get install docker-ce docker-ce-cli containerd.io ( to install latest version )
  - sudo docker run hello-world

+if you want all the things in a script use https://github.com/DeekshithSN/cheatsheet/blob/master/docker-install.sh

 for more details refer  https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

         If you face below problem which is same as mentione below the you can refer this link